HugoVazquez-x/MistralAI-Game-Jam-Team-15/README.md

 Our game is playable on [HuggingFace 🤗](https://huggingface.co/spaces/Mistral-AI-Game-Jam/Team15).

 The debate begins, and the candidates start speaking in turn.
-When it’s the presenter’s turn, the player can choose to play a card from their hand to ask a question or let the debate continue.
+The player can choose to play a card from their hand to ask a question or let the debate continue.

 The exchanges between the candidates affect their state of mind, particularly their level of anger.
 The angrier a candidate becomes, the more they polarize the audience against them.
 If a candidate gets too angry, they may suddenly leave the debate.